-Introduction to the Group Travel Request and Registration Process
+Introduction to the Group Travel Request Process

 International travel can provide invaluable learning experiences and service opportunities for its students.
-The University therefore ecourages such opportunities and makes them available to our campus community.
+The University therefore encourages such opportunities and makes them available to our campus community.
 However, the University also recognizes that international travel for University purposes may present unique risks for our student travelers.
-For this reason, faculty, staff and administrators who wish to plan international travel with students (undergraduate or graduate) must seek location approval from the Center for International Programs (CIP) as part of the online Group Travel Request Application at least six months in advance of the planned travel.
+For this reason, faculty, staff and administrators who wish to plan international travel with students (undergraduate or graduate) must seek location approval from the Center for International Programs (CIP) as part of the on-line Group Travel Request application at least six months in advance of the planned travel.
 Examples of "group" travel abroad with students includes, but is not limited to, service and mission-based trips, athletic trips and conference attendance.

 Ready to Begin?